JHshin6688/RAG_practice/README.md

 ## Technical Details
 ### webutil.py
+- Utilizes the **BeautifulSoup** library to extract and process the most recent articles from the webpage.
 - Contains the **crawl** function, which is responsible for parsing news links from the official NFL news page.

-- Utilizes the **BeautifulSoup library** to extract and process the most recent articles from the webpage.
+### database.py
+- Builds a vector database using **LangChain's Chroma** to store and retrieve news articles efficiently.
+- The vector database will be constructed in the **vector_database** directory.

 ### RAG.py
-- Builds a vector database using **LangChain's Chroma** to store and retrieve news articles efficiently.
 - Implements a RAG model with **LangGraph** to maintain conversational context and improve response relevance over time.
+- Utilizes **Streamlit** to build a RAG interface.

 ## Requirements
 To run NFL RAG, ensure you have all the libraries included in `requirements.txt` installed: